And here we are from the Big Apple, the EIB network high atop the EIB building.

 Nobody's down there fleeing political oppression.

-They may be fleeing poverty.
+They may be fleeing poverty, but half the world is fleeing poverty.

-No, I was saying what what you're doing though, you uh saying, okay, if you're running from tyrants, you're welcome.
+You are saying, okay, if you're running from tyrants, you're welcome.

-If you're running from, well, if there's no jobs in your country, no, no, no, no, you're not welcome over there.
+If you're running from, well, if there's no jobs in your country, no, no, no, you're not welcome over there.

-We're not saying to anybody you're not welcome.
+We're not saying to anybody, you're not welcome.

 There is a process.

-They declare political asylum, they go through like you did.
+They go through like you did.

 We're talking about people who are gaming the system.